akbarhossain/SCFU/index.md

 ### Competition Format
 Not known at this stage.
 It maybe poules followed by a seeded tableau or some sort of poule unique format.
 Do expect a full day of fencing fun and fencers may need to referee other matches.

+### British Fencing Membership
+Fencers must have a current British Fencing Compete membership.

+Being selected and fencing from Surrey County does not affect your British Fencing regional affliation (London or South East).

 ### Team Selections
 Notification of selection and team entries will be made on the 17th June 2019